“Because of” and “Thanks to” in Italian

-As we already mentioned, grazie a can be translated literally as thanks to.
-So, it’s used when we’re thankful for something or someone because they caused something positive.
+As I already mentioned, grazie a is literally translated as “thanks to”.
+It is used when we’re thankful for something or someone because they caused something positive.

 Grazie a Laura, ho trovato un lavoro.